MohanedGhawar2019/countries-info-php/README.md

-# Countries Info (PHP)
+# Countries Info PHP

-A comprehensive PHP library for accessing detailed country information, including regions, capitals, continents, and more.
+A comprehensive PHP library for accessing detailed country information, including regions, cities, capitals, continents, and more.

 ## Installation